Jackson column: All Blacks slayer ‘Chico’ faced up to his demons

 Duckham is an expert on the subject, being the holder of a fairly incredible record of his own, as the only living Englishman, or Briton for that matter, to have beaten the All Blacks as a member of four different teams – Midland Counties, the , England and the Lions.

 That he witnessed the meteors Hopkins unleashed around 50 years ago from the closest of quarters makes him supremely qualified on the subject.
-England, 13-6 ahead, were almost in cruise-control going into the quarter when Edwards reluctantly succumbed to a tweaked hamstring.
+England, 13-6 ahead, were almost in cruise-control going into the final quarter when Edwards reluctantly succumbed to a tweaked hamstring.

 “We didn’t know much about his replacement,” says Duckham with a faint air of exasperation.
 “We knew he must be good to replace Gareth but we didn’t know how good.